 Prospective students who wish to take courses online at Illinois Institute of Technology generally must first be admitted to a degree, certificate, or professional development program.
-For specific information on admission to these programs, please visit Graduate Admission or Office of Professional Development pages.
+For specific information on admission to these programs, please visit Graduate Admission pages.

 Individuals are welcome to apply to take courses in a non-degree capacity.
 Non-degree status does not confer automatic admission into a degree-granting program and limits the number of overall credits that can be taken.
 For more information, visit the Certificate and Non-Degree Applicants page.